Engaging in Enlightening Conduct

 (34) As for the cause that will fully complete these networks having the nature of positive force and deep awareness, all the Buddhas have asserted that it is the development of advanced awareness.

-The first is extraphysical abilities – to be able to run very, very quickly, fly through the air, walk on water, these sort of extraphysical abilities.
+The first type of advanced awareness is extra-physical abilities – to be able to run very, very quickly, fly through the air, walk on water, these sorts of extra-physical abilities.
 The second one is extrasensory sight, being able to see very far distances that we couldn’t normally see.
-The third – extrasensory hearing, being able to hear things far away that normally we couldn’t hear.
-And then the fourth – knowing other people’s and one’s own past lives.
-And fifth is knowing others’ thoughts.
+The third is extrasensory hearing, being able to hear things far away that normally we couldn’t hear.
+The fourth is knowing other people’s and one’s own past lives.
+The fifth is knowing others’ thoughts.

-(35) Just as a bird without fully developed wings cannot fly in the sky, likewise lacking the force of advanced awareness, you will be unable to fulfill the aims of limited beings.
+(35) Just as a bird without fully developed wings cannot fly in the sky, likewise, lacking the force of advanced awareness, you will be unable to fulfill the aims of limited beings.

 (36) Whatever positive force is had in a day and a night by someone possessing advanced awareness is not had even in a hundred lifetimes by someone lacking advanced awareness.